Garland Boyette

 Garland Dean Boyette (March 22, 1940 – April 19, 2022) was an American professional football player who was a linebacker in the American Football League (AFL) and National Football League (NFL).
 He played for the Houston Oilers and St. Louis Cardinals from 1962 to 1972.
 He also played for the Montreal Alouettes of the Canadian Football League (CFL), as well as the Houston Texans/Shreveport Steamer of the World Football League (WFL).
-In 1967, he was the regular starting middle linebacker for the Oilers and joined Willie Lanier of the Kansas City Chiefs as the first African-Americans to start that position in professional football.
+In 1967, he was the regular starting middle linebacker for the Oilers and joined Willie Lanier of the Kansas City Chiefs as the first African Americans to start at that position in American professional football.
+He narrowly missed qualifying for the decathlon as part of the 1960 United States Olympic Team.

-Early life and college
+Early life

+Boyette was born in Rayville, Louisiana, on March 22, 1940.
+He attended Emma H. Wallace High School in Orange, Texas, graduating in 1958.
+He played on Wallace's football team under legendary head coach Willie Ray Smith Sr. As a junior in 1956, the 176 lb (79.8 kg) or 180 lb (81.6 kg) Boyette was a two-way player, originally intended to play primarily at defensive tackle, but then playing offensive tackle as well.
+As a senior, Boyette was a 185 lb (83.9 kg) two-way player again, playing offensive tackle and defensive end.
+Boyette also was a member of the school's basketball team, playing center; and threw the shot put on its track team.